US Pharm. 2018;43(11):13-20.

 Community pharmacists can have an impact on mental-health outcomes by educating patients about psychiatric drugs to improve adherence, recognizing mental illness through observation and screening, providing resources and referrals for patients who may need them, and evaluating medication lists for drugs that may alter patients’ mental status.

 Patients with mental-health conditions typically have low adherence rates to their psychiatric medications.
-Reports of patients on antidepressant therapy have shown nonadherence rates as high as 56%; patients with schizophrenia and bipolar disorder have reported nonadherence rates up to 61% and 60%, respectively.4 Nonadherence may include patients not filling initial prescriptions, adjusting their own dosing regimens, or stopping their medications completely.5 Reasons for these types of nonadherence issues may involve patients’ beliefs regarding the medication, side effects that they may have experienced, or the cost of their medications.
+Patients with schizophrenia have reported nonadherence rates up to 61%.4 Nonadherence may include patients not filling initial prescriptions, adjusting their own dosing regimens, or stopping their medications completely.5 Reasons for these types of nonadherence issues may involve patients’ beliefs regarding the medication, side effects that they may have experienced, or the cost of their medications.

 Studies have shown that community pharmacists can improve adherence through medication education and side-effect monitoring.6,7 Thus, it is important for pharmacists to make these types of interventions each time they receive a new prescription for psychiatric medications.